 1. Using Google Trends to research dropshipping patterns over time

 Google Trends allows you to conduct free market research on the popularity of key terms over time by the search volume.
-In addition, it allows you to look at key term popularity in specific industries and countries.
+It also allows you to look at key terms’ popularity in specific industries and countries.
 Google Trends is part of a drop shipper’s essential toolkit when looking to discover product trends and find niche keywords to optimize searchability.
 Last but not least, Google Trends offer a seasonality search feature that can help you discover what products people are looking for based on their mindset during a specific time of year.

 2. Using Title Builder to optimize dropshipping product keywords

 Using the right keywords is an essential part of product discovery for your dropshipping business.
 Websites like Title Builder help you discover the right keywords to use in your product titles that help make the product searchable and help customers find what they are looking for.